 Qualifications & Memberships

-Chia-rong Wu is a Senior Lecturer in the Department of Global, Cultural and Language Studies at the University of Canterbury in New Zealand.
+Chia-rong Wu is an Associate Professor in the Department of Global, Cultural and Language Studies at the University of Canterbury in New Zealand.
 Dr. Wu received his PhD in Comparative Literature from the University of Illinois at Urbana-Champaign, USA.
 He specializes in Sinophone studies with a focus on Taiwan literature and film.
 His research interests include ghost-island literature (鬼島文學), strange fiction (志怪), Aboriginal literature, and ecocriticism.
 He is currently supervising PhD students in related fields.
 Dr. Wu is the author of Supernatural Sinophone Taiwan and Beyond (Cambria Press, 2016) and Remapping the Contested Sinosphere: The Cross-cultural Landscape and Ethnoscape of Taiwan (Cambria Press, 2020).
 His third book project is entitled Taiwan Literature in the 21st Century, which is a collection of research essays co-edited by Dr Wu and Professor Ming-ju Fan (National Chengchi University).
 This edited volume is under contract with Springer, one of the leading research publishers.
 Additionally, Dr Wu is serving on the Advisory Board of Taiwan Lit, an online journal centering on studies of Taiwan literature and culture.

-Below are the links to the reviews of Dr. Wu's book publications.
+Below are the links to the reviews of and interview about Dr. Wu's book publications.

 - WU C-R. (2020) Remapping the Contested Sinosphere The Cross-Cultural Landscape and Ethnoscape of Taiwan.
 Cambria Press. http://dx.doi.org/10.15239/9781621965442.